dominosly/opentsd-ubuntu-upstart/README.md

 Prerequisites
 ---------
 An installed version of OpenTSDB: http://opentsdb.net/docs/build/html/installation.html#.
+Run 'mkdir /var/log/tsd' or adjust the log directory to one that exists.

 Installation
 -----------